eosdac/dacservice/README.md

 `cleos transfer fromaccount serviceaccount "10 EOS" "toaccount:This is the memo"`

 The contract will forward 10 EOS (minus the service fee) to `toaccount` with the memo "This is the memo"

+## Preventing forwarding

+Sometimes you may want to send tokens to the service account without them being forwarded.
+To do this, start the memo with a `%`.

+`cleos transfer fromaccount serviceaccount "10 EOS" "%This will not be forwarded"`